n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Box/README.md

 # Box

-[Box](https://www.box.com/) is a cloud computing business which provides file sharing, collaborating, and other tools for working with files that are uploaded to its servers.
+[Box](https://www.box.com/) is a cloud computing company which provides file sharing, collaborating, and other tools for working with files that are uploaded to its servers.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Box/README.md).